 - (3) the minimum amount of money needed to buy any PSE-traded stock.

 Let’s look at three examples showing the application of the Board Lot table to determine these three things.

-1. Minimum Number of Shares that can be Traded
+1. Minimum Number of Shares that we can buy or sell

 - Step 2: Check the row in the PSE Board Lot table corresponding to that stock price.
-TEL’s stock price of P2,890 corresponds to “Row N” in the Board Lot table.
-This is because the price of P2,890 is within the range P2,000 to P4,998.
+GLO’s stock price of P2,200.00 corresponds to “Row N” in the Board Lot table.
+This is because the price falls within the range P2,000.00 to P4,998.00.

 - Step 3: In that row, determine the Board Lot (Lot Size) for the stock.
 The lot size represents the minimum number of shares that can be traded for any stock.

 Easy, right?
 Let’s move on to the next application of the Board Lot table.